TEKS4430/Autumn-2026_Assignment_1/README.md

 1. Open Webots on your host OS, open the assignment world file (in webots simulator, File -> Open World)
-### You should get that text marked in red in your webots terminal shown in the image
+### You should see the text in your Webots terminal as shown in the image marked in red.
 ![Webots window](https://github.com/TEKS4430/Spring-2026_Task_1/blob/main/screenshots/webots.png)
 2. Open VS Code → Reopen in Container (instant after first build)
 ![VSCode open](https://github.com/TEKS4430/Spring-2026_Task_1/blob/main/screenshots/opening%20vs%20code.png)
 ![Reopen in container](https://github.com/TEKS4430/Spring-2026_Task_1/blob/main/screenshots/reopen.png)
-##### It will take some time to build the container.
-After building it will take you to a terminal inside the container.
-If you closed it or somehow it's gone jut open a new terminal in VSCode, that'll also be inside the container.
+##### The first time it will take some time to build the container.
+After building, it will open a terminal inside the container.
+If you close it or it disappears, simply open a new terminal in VS Code — it will also be inside the container.
 3. Edit code in VS Code as normal
 4. Open terminal in VS Code (Ctrl+`) — this is inside the container
 5. Build and run your ROS2 code from that terminal